kirillvy/react-slots/README.md

 ### Component.SubSlot

-Same as Slot, but takes in a React Context perpetrated by the Slot with the withContext option.
+Same as Slot, but takes in a React Context propagated by the Slot with the withContext option.
 All other props are passed into the Slot.
 The context of the SubSlot can be accessed from a Component.Slot above it in the hierarchy by accessing Component.Context.